dgageot/repet/documentation/workbook-en.md

 }
 ```

-Then we are going to write a end to end test, also called sometimes acceptance test, UI test or test-which-brake-too-often-but-are-really-really-life-saver.
+Let's write an end to end test, also called sometimes acceptance test, UI test or **test-which-brake-too-often-but-are-really-really-life-saver(tm)**.

 So take an hour, setup selenium, install all drivers.
-Just kidding !
+Just kidding!
-We do everything for you, with our hand cooked selenium wrapper called SimpleLenium
+We do everything for you, with our hand-cooked selenium wrapper called SimpleLenium

 ```xml
 <dependency>